Life is a Highway

 Sunday, July 6, 2014

-USFL History: Video: USFL Comes Back
+USFL History: USFL Comes Back

 I have already written a blog about why the United Sates Football League failed in the mid 1980s and how it could've succeeded.
 So I'm not going to focus too much on that but the reasons why the USFL could've succeeded and still be in business today are the same reasons how a USFL could make it today, because there are enough non NFL markets in America, to support a USFL franchise.
 And enough good NFL caliber players, to make the USFL work today, who maybe aren't ready for the NFL yet or have been overlooked and just need that one shot to make it.